Dynamic Gradient Influencing for Viral Marketing Using Graph Neural Networks: Dynamic Gradient Influencing Framework

-where we symmetrize the link gradient and filter out non-positive gradients that do not contribute in maximizing the attack loss.

-Note that we only compute the gradients once for all the perturbations.
-While it's possible to recompute gradients after every perturbation \cite{chen2018fast}, we find that this is not that necessary to find the minimal set of perturbations.
-Moreover, as shall be shown, by merging and sorting the perturbations using the gradients, we can find the minimal perturbation set and minimum budget efficiently.
-Finally, suppose the minimum budget required to convert $v$ is $B(v)$, then we find the top-B(v) indices in the union of link and feature perturbations,
+We only compute the gradients once for all the perturbations.
+While it is possible to recompute gradients after every perturbation~\cite{dai2018adversarial}, we find that this is not that necessary to find the minimal set of perturbations.
+Moreover, as shown later, by merging and sorting the perturbations using the gradients, we can find the minimal perturbation set and minimum budget efficiently.
+Finally, suppose the minimum budget required to convert $v$ is $B(v)$, then we find the top-B(v) indices in the union of edge and feature perturbations:

-Using the index sets $i_A$ and $i_X$ we can make the updates to the network to convert $v$,
+Using the index sets $i^t_A$ and $i^t_X$ we can make the updates to the network to convert $v$: